sebescudie/VL.Wekinator/README.md

 _soon_

+## Documentation

+Make sure you check the help browser!
+Besides the traditional introduction help patch, it contains three tutorials that teaches you how to :

+- Control a small synthesizer
+- Recognize hand poses with your webcam
+- Recognize custom hand gestures with a Leap Motion

+A few links to the Wekinator documentation are also listed there.

-## Dependencies for the help patches
+### Dependencies needed for the help patches

 - VL.Audio
-- VL.IO.OSC
 - VL.OpenCV
+- VL.Elementa